 “The Unbreakable Kimmy Schmidt”

-“Transparent""Transparent" was -- and still is -- Amazon Prime’s flagship show.
+“Transparent” was — and still is — Amazon Prime’s flagship show.
 In 2015, following its debut season, it won an unprecedented five Emmy awards, including Outstanding Directing in a Comedy Series for Jill Soloway and Outstanding Lead Actor in a Comedy for Jeffrey Tambor.
 The show has been a continuous staple at the Emmys since.

-"Grace and Frankie"2015 was a big year for streaming services at the Emmys.
+2015 was a big year for streaming services at the Emmys.
 “Grace and Frankie” was yet another Netflix series that earned nominations in major categories.
-The show has continued to be a consistent presence at the awards ever since -- specifically in acting categories.
+The show has continued to be a consistent presence at the awards ever since — specifically in acting categories.